 But chronic stress — the kind most of us face day in, day out — is a killer.

 90% of doctors’ visits are for stress-related health complaints.
 (2)

 Chronic stress makes you more vulnerable to everything from cancer to the common cold.
 (3)

 The non-stop elevation of stress hormones not only makes your body sick, it negatively impacts your brain as well.

 When stress becomes chronic, it changes your brain’s function and even its structure down to the level of your DNA.
 (4)

 Before we look at the many ways chronic stress affects your brain, we need to talk a little bit about stress hormones.

-Adrenaline is the stress hormone produced on an “as needed” basis in moments of extreme excitement.
+Epinephrine (also known as adrenaline) and norepinephrine are stress hormones produced on an as needed basis in moments of extreme excitement.

-In the right situation, it can save your life.
+In the right situation, they can save your life.

 Cortisol, on the other hand, streams through your system all day long, and that’s what makes it so dangerous.